natalieagus/50002/docs/Labs/lab4-extras.md

 Singapore University of Technology and Design
 <br>

-# Lab 4: Beta Processor with FPGA (Extras)
+# Lab 4: Beta Processor with FPGA (Self Guided Practice)
 {: .no_toc}

-This is a supplementary lab notes.
-It is ungraded and there's no questionnaire for this lab.
-You can read this handout at your own time.
+This is a self-guided practice post Lab 4.
+You can read this handout at your own time to complete Lab 4 questionnaire.

 Here we learn how to connect I/O units to the CPU using **shared-memory** I/O:
 1. Reading from input buffer